the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-opportunities.md

 Such a group will also be a trusted source of changes and updates in data science domains.

 When too busy leading, leaders will run out of time to learn about the latest advances both at technical and human levels.
-This team keeps leaders from different blind spots and allows the projects led to transform accordingly.
+This team keeps leaders from different awareness gaps and allows the projects led to transform accordingly.

-Blind spots are particularly challenging in multicultural, sometimes even globally-distributed teams.
+Awareness gaps are particularly challenging in multicultural, sometimes even globally-distributed teams.

 ## Offboarding gracefully